 After this, I always had my older kids go to their rooms or a quiet place, and have their own quiet time with the Lord.
 This is a habit I wanted them to develop, and make a top priority in their lives.

 3. Use God’s Word to discipline and correct your children throughout the day.

 It’s so easy to get frustrated when our children are having bad attitudes, or showing wrong behavior.
 We look at it as an interruption, as we are busy trying to get through the school lessons for the day.

-Instead of looking at it as interruption though, we should look at it as an opportunity!
-It’s a chance for us take them to God’s Word, and show them what God says about that behavior, and give them Bible answers to their struggles.
+Instead of looking at it as an interruption though, we should look at it as an opportunity!
+It’s a chance for us to take them to God’s Word, and show them what God says about that behavior, and give them Bible answers to their struggles.

 It’s important to approach this with the right spirit because you don’t want your kids to come to dislike the Bible, because you’re always “hitting them over the head with it.”

 We approached it with the words “We know how much you love God, and want to please Him.
 When you acted like that (or did/said that), God wasn’t pleased.
 Let’s go to His Word, and see what He says that will help you.”